HaileyBrad/Nashville-Housing-Data-Analysis/README.md

 Properties sold as vacant generally had lower average sale prices than non-vacant properties.

 ---
+## Business Recommendations

+Based on the analysis, the following recommendations could help real estate professionals, investors, and property developers make more informed decisions:

+### 1. Focus Investment in High-Value Markets
+Cities with consistently higher average sale prices may present stronger opportunities for investment and development.
+Real estate firms should prioritize these areas when evaluating future projects.

+### 2. Monitor Pricing Trends Over Time
+The upward trend in housing prices suggests a growing market.
+Investors and developers should regularly monitor pricing trends to identify favorable buying and selling periods.

+### 3. Consider Property Characteristics in Valuation
+The analysis shows that property characteristics, such as the number of bedrooms, influence sale price.
+Property improvements that increase livable space may help maximize property value.

+### 4. Evaluate Land Use Before Acquisition
+Different land-use classifications exhibit significant differences in average sale prices and total property values.
+Understanding land-use patterns can support more effective investment decisions.

+### 5. Review Vacant Property Opportunities
+Properties sold as vacant generally had lower average sale prices than occupied properties.
+Investors may find opportunities to purchase vacant properties at lower costs and increase value through renovation or redevelopment.

+### 6. Use Geographic Trends to Guide Marketing Strategies
+Areas with higher sales volume may benefit from targeted marketing campaigns, while lower-volume areas may require different sales strategies to attract buyers.

+---

 ## Repository Contents
+-
 - `Nashville_Housing_Cleaning.sql` — SQL data cleaning and analysis queries
 - `dashboard_screenshot.png` — Dashboard preview image
 - `README.md` — Project documentation